korewireless/Microvisor-Demo-Http/README.md

 The application code files can be found in the [app_src/](app_src/) directory.
 The [ST_Code/](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this sample accesses as a submodule.
 The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [config/](config/) directory.

 **IMPORTANT** Versions of this repo prior to 1.2.0 include an earlier version of the `deploy.sh` script which is no longer compatible with the Microvisor REST API.
-Please update.
-Version

 ## Actions